-These are the rumored DJI Mavic Air 2 specs:
+From these leaked images, these are the rumored specs for the DJI Mavic Air 2:

-We shall be updating this space with more detailed specs as soon as we receive more updates.
+We shall be updating this space as soon as we receive more updates.

 Ambarella is a California-based semi-conductor design company that specializes in AI-Vision Processors for cutting edge applications.
 Apart from drones, Ambarella processors are used to power self-driving cars, security devices, industrial machinery, and robots.